Doctors Note Logo

 Is Adderall Failing You?
 Why Your Brain Is Crashing & Medical Next Steps

-Medical next steps to discuss include reassessing dose or formulation, trying a different stimulant or a non stimulant, considering supervised drug holidays, screening for sleep or medical issues, adding ADHD-focused therapy, and optimizing sleep, protein intake, hydration, and routine, with urgent red flags like chest pain, severe mood changes, or shortness of breath needing immediate care; complete guidance is provided below.
+Medical next steps may involve reassessing your dose or formulation, trying a different stimulant or non-stimulant, considering supervised drug holidays, screening for sleep or medical issues, and adding ADHD-focused therapy.
+Optimizing sleep, protein intake, hydration, and daily routine also helps.
+Seek urgent care for red flags like chest pain, severe mood changes, or shortness of breath.

 answer background